 - Office of the Director: The DSAAPD Director provides oversight for all agency services and operations.
 The Director is responsible for signing contracts and is closely involved in strategic planning, program development, and quality assurance initiatives.
 In addition, the Director provides leadership for advocacy and coordination efforts and is responsible for overseeing emergency planning activities.

 - Service Delivery and Program Unit: Staff in the Service Delivery and Program Unit operate the Delaware ADRC, providing information and assistance, options counseling, and help with caregiver support and service enrollment.
 In addition staff in the Service/Program Unit provide case management and nursing, and manage the Nursing Home Transition Program.

-- Adult Day Services Unit: Staff in this unit operate New Horizon Adult Day Center.
+- Adult Day Services Unit: Staff in this unit operate Smyrna Adult Day Services.

 - Administrative Services Unit: Staff in the Administrative Services Unit develop requests for proposals, select service providers and oversee the functioning of agency contracts.
 In addition, the unit handles the budgeting, accounting, clerical, and computer-related functions within the agency.
 Staff in this unit plan for and monitor the Senior Community Service Employment Program as well as Nutrition Programs.

 - Planning Unit: The Planning Unit carries out a variety of functions including strategic planning, emergency planning, program development, housing policy development, grant oversight, and public relations.
 Staff in this unit also oversee the agency's health and wellness programs, legal services initiatives, and lifespan respite programs.

 - Long Term Care Unit: The Long Term Care Unit operates two licensed nursing homes: Delaware Hospital for the Chronically Ill and Governor Bacon Health Center.